15 Top Trails For Hiking In Los Angeles

 15. Arroyo Seco Hike

-A quick 5 minute drive from Old Town Pasadena and hidden in plain view, next to the CA-134, this kid-friendly trail is a relaxing sanctuary perfect for bird-watching.
+The last of our best hikes in Los Angeles is a quick 5 minute drive from Old Town Pasadena and hidden in plain view, next to the CA-134.
+This kid-friendly trail is a relaxing sanctuary, perfect for bird-watching.
 The relatively flat 1.5 mile trail runs along the Arroyo Seco River delivering a serene and peaceful experience right in the heart of the city.

 Trailhead address: Arroyo Blvd At Norwood St., Pasadena, CA 91105